dapr/blog/daprblog/content/posts/2022/dapr_dedalow/index.md

 - **Storage** to persist test execution results.
 - **Email notifications** from a Shell Script.

-In all three cases, we wanted to take advantage of the services offered by the public cloud providers Azure and AWS:
+In all three cases, we wanted to take advantage of the services offered by the public cloud providers AWS and Azure:

 | Feature | Azure | AWS |
 | ------- | ----- | --- |